leuat/TRSE/Publish/tutorials/C64/Olimp/README.md

 * Olimp.prg - Compiled code

+* Olimp_v1.4.d64 - Olimp program and one sequence example

 * cursor.flf - Cursor sprite

 * font.flf - Charset

+* main_screen.prg - Main screen in binary format (Krissz's PETSCII Editor)

+* disk_screen.prg - Disk screen in binary format (Krissz's PETSCII Editor)

+* help_N.prg - Help screens in binary format (Krissz's PETSCII Editor)

+* gpl.txt - Licence information

+* Docs

+    * Manual.pdf, Manual.odt - User manual

+    * Manual.svg - Olimp main screen with numbers

+* Media

     * logo.png - Program logo by Tamara Milutinović

-* main_screen.bin - Main screen in binary format

     * pica.64c - Original font used for characters

+* Tools

     * 64c2bin.py - Converts 64c font files to 2 bin files, for first and second 128 chars

-* krissz2bin.py - Extracts screen from prg file made in [http://petscii.krissz.hu](http://petscii.krissz.hu)
+    * krissz2bin.py - Extracts screen from prg file made in [http://petscii.krissz.hu](http://petscii.krissz.hu) and converts it to bin file

+    * krissz2flf.py - Extracts screen from prg file made in [http://petscii.krissz.hu](http://petscii.krissz.hu) and converts it to TRSE FLF file

     * png2logo.py - Converts 8-bit gray PNG to C64 font

-* gpl.txt - Licence information

 ## Compiling ##

-To compile this code on your own, you'll need current nightly build of TRSE, or version 0.13 when it comes out.
+To compile this code on your own, you'll need TRSE version 0.13.

 ## Licence ##

 All code is licenced under GPL 3 or later.
 See gpl.txt for details.

 ## TODO ##

-* Implement load/save functionality

-* Implement remaining commands (**\[** and **\]** have empty functions)

-* Examine if it is possible to make a simple PWM for triac outputs

-* Implement in-program help (separate screens and mini help in main screen)
+* Make operations with I/O faster by setting the bits directly and printing the status of inputs/outpust as needed

 * Improve the code based on new TRSE developments

 * Squash all the bugs!

 ## History ##

+1.4 - 21.06.2021.

+* Added in-program help

+* Added screen for disk operations

+* Implemented saving and loading of sequences, added code for directory listing

+* Removed PWM code due to hardware not being sufficiently fast

+* Changed syntax of call command to match jump command

+* Added command to copy counter to another one, "!"

+* Implemented "[" and "]" commands

+* Fixed inset/delete in editor

+* Cyclic status set in editor is now preserved after sequences running

+1.3 - internal

+* Functionality of command for jumping into current sequence "#" was replaced with code to jump to any sequence (former "!" command).
+Current cequence is automatically filled as second parameter (as this would be the most common situation).

+* New command for setting the PWM on triac outputs is intoduced (it took the name of former command to jump to other sequence, "!")

+* CIA timer for interrupt is sped up to support PWM better.
+This also prompted the change in the interrupt routine to slow down key repeat of KERNAL's SCNKEY routine.

+* Fixed entering numbers 0-9

+1.2 - internal

+* Editing moves forward automatically for newely entered commands

+* Moving cursor left/right moved to separate functions

 1.1 - 17.04.2021.